SumiSastri/GraphQL-MongoDB/packages/docs/graphql/graphql-queries.md

+# What is a GraphQL query?

-Queries are used to query data in a database.
+Queries are used to query data in a database and are the equivalent of the process in a REST API.

+Queries are strongly typed and are mandatory.
+The query is shaped as an object and a schema calling the data from its source.

 The query operation is composed of: